bwalkerq/Launch-School/JS 210/study_guide.md

   your program's structure, not by what happens when you execute it.
 Even if you never call a particular function, that function forms a closure with its surrounding scope."
 - ### partial function application
-  - partial function application is the practice of writing a function that depends on two (or more) arguments in such a way where it can be executed with fewer arguments passed than the function requires.
+  - partial function application is the practice of writing a function that depends on two (or more) parameters in such a way where it can be executed with fewer arguments passed than the function requires.
-  - This is accomplished by encapsulating at least one of the required arguments within function, essentially by nesting functions within functions, so that when the outer function is called, it is calling an inner function where at least one of the arguments is built into the function call.
+  - This is accomplished by encapsulating at least one of the required parameters within function, essentially by nesting functions within functions, so that when the outer function is called, it is calling an inner function where at least one of the arguments is hardcoded into the function call.
   - This means that the outer function is a more specific (and therefore, efficient) version of a more general function because it needs fewer arguments passed in order to be called.
 - ### side effects & first-class functions